eweise/scala3-starter/README.md

-# scala3-starter
+# Todos
-Simple app using scala3 compatible libraries.
+An example using Scala 3